edgarweto/babel-plugin-xplicit/README.md

 ## Asserting javascript code
- Asserting is a simplification aproach to [design by contract](https://en.wikipedia.org/wiki/Design_by_contract), but it still is a strong way to write consistent code.
+ Asserting is a simplified aproach to [design by contract](https://en.wikipedia.org/wiki/Design_by_contract), but strong enough to enable programmers to write consistent code.
+With this plugin, it is possible to write pre and post conditions and invariants, but the responsibility of writing them at the right place is left to the programmer.

- Why to remove pre, post and invariants: because they are replicable with only one assertion functionality, leaving to the programmer the responsibility to use it well.

- This plugin is a minimum implementation for [javascript assertion](http://privaliait.blogspot.com.es/2017/04/javascript-assert-best-practices.html).
+ You may be interested in some tips for [javascript assertion](http://privaliait.blogspot.com.es/2017/04/javascript-assert-best-practices.html).

 ### Installation
-As you are going to use it while developing only, install it with npm --save-dev:
+Just like other babel plugins:

 ```sh
 npm install --save-dev babel-plugin-xplicit